skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### User researcher

-User researchers learn about and empathize with the users of your service.
+User researchers, user experience (UX) researchers, learn about and empathize with the users of your service.
 They test the usability of each feature.
 User researchers work closely with product designers, content designers, and product managers.
 User researchers:

 - Understand who the users of the service are
 - Help the team understand what the users expect by conducting research